-Applications that do not include proof of nonprofit status with their application will be disqualified.
+Applications that do not include proof of nonprofit status in the application will be disqualified.

 Any non-profit organization submitting an application must submit proof of its non-profit status in its application at the time of submission.
-The non-profit agency can accomplish this by providing a reference to the applicant organization's listing in the Internal Revenue Service's (IRS) most recent list of tax-exempt organizations described in the IRS Code; a copy of a currently valid IRS tax exemption certificate; a statement from a State taxing body, State attorney general, or other appropriate State official certifying that the applicant organization has a non-profit status and that none of the net earnings accrue to any private shareholders or individuals; a certified copy of the organization's certificate of incorporation or similar document that clearly establishes nonprofit status; or any of the items referenced above for a State or national parent organization and a statement signed by the parent organization that the applicant organization is a local non-profit affiliate.
+The non-profit agency can accomplish this by providing:

+- (a) A reference to the applicant organization's listing in the Internal Revenue Service's (IRS) most recent list of tax-exempt organizations described in the IRS Code; - (b) A copy of a currently valid IRS tax exemption certificate; - (c) A statement from a State taxing body, State attorney general, or other appropriate State official certifying that the applicant organization has a nonprofit status and that none of the net earnings accrue to any private shareholders or individuals; - (d) A certified copy of the organization's certificate of incorporation or similar document that clearly establishes non-profit status; - (e) Or any of the items referenced above for a State or national parent organization and a statement signed by the parent organization that the applicant organization is a local nonprofit affiliate.

-Private, non-profit organizations are encouraged to submit with their applications the survey located under "Grant Related Documents and Forms" titled "Survey for Private, Non-Profit Grant Applicants" at http://www.acf.hhs.gov/programs/ofs/forms.htm.
+Private, non-profit organizations are encouraged to submit with their applications the survey located under "Grant Related Documents and Forms" titled "Survey for Private, Non-Profit Grant Applicants" at www.acf.hhs.gov/programs/ofs/forms.htm.